James Rouse: Planned communities

 Rouse was not reluctant to bring up his home town of Easton as a model for Columbia.
-Consensus formed around the idea that the basic subdivision within the new city should be the village, a unit of from 10,000 to 15,000 people.
+Consensus formed around the idea that the basic subdivision within the new city should be the village, a unit of 10,000 to 15,000 people.
 This number was thought to be the most likely to foster a local feeling of identification: for merchants to get to know their customers, ministers their memberships, and teachers their pupils and parents.

 Within the city, there would be 12 villages.
 Each village would have a central gathering place where people of different income levels and types of housing would cross paths and mix.
 Each village would have a middle school and a high school, a teen center, a supermarket, a library, a hospital, an auditorium, offices, restaurants, some specialty shops, and a few larger recreational facilities.
 It also would have a multi-denominational house of worship known as an "interfaith center" based on the Gordon Cosby's Ecumenical Church of the Savior called the Kittamaqundi Community.
 The hope was that one building would be used by several religions.

 In addition to the villages there would be a core area that would function as the new city's "downtown."
 Here would be the main cluster of retail stores (arranged as a mall), a hotel and conference center, a hospital, movie theaters and a concert hall, a community college, and branches of the Maryland Institute College of Art and the Peabody Conservatory of Music.

 The main entertainment area was to be known as Tivoli, after the entertainment area in Copenhagen.
-Early on, Rouse said that he hoped Tivoli would be a place "where, under the benign influence of having fun and relaxing in familiar ways, people would have opportunities, especially attractively and conveniently presented, for discovering new ways to enjoy their free time—new foods, new visual and tactile aesthetic experiences, even new social relations."
+Early on, Rouse said that he hoped Tivoli would be a place "where, under the benign influence of having fun and relaxing in familiar ways, people would have opportunities, especially attractive and conveniently presented, for discovering new ways to enjoy their free time—new foods, new visual and tactile aesthetic experiences, even new social relations."
 Rouse wanted the town center in Columbia to provide the most comprehensive range of recreational activities and services that had ever been contemplated in a new town.

-In late 1973, the Columbia project took a downturn as Maryland land developers such as Joel Kline, and politicians such as Governor Marvin Mandel, and Vice President Spiro Agnew were indicted on various charges of corruption related to land speculation.
-Rouse was indicted on board of elections charges for donating over the limits toward Mandel's 1974 campaign, but had charges dropped because the charges were tried just outside the one year limit.
+The recession of the 1970s hit Columbia hard, and CG had to refinance the project, reducing The Rouse Company's stake.
+CG later pulled out of the project completely in 1985, but by that time it had returned to profitability.